asinf/unia.xyz/README.md

 Quickly hacked together, but it works.
 And it works in the following way:

+- Parse `./fonts.toml` and download the font files from the specified URLs.
+- Place the font files in the `fonts` directory.
 - Parse `./redirects.toml`.
 - Fetch Base CSS from jsdelivr.
 We are using [new.css](https://newcss.net).
 - Minify Custom CSS with rcssmin.